 Use a prefilter with a larger micron rating to allow more of the smaller particles to flow downstream to be removed by the final filter

 Change the media to one with a higher dirt-holding capacity

-If the process requires that the prefilter remove all target particles and the final filter is not intended to remove any significant load, treat the prefilter as a single filter system and follow the options above.
+If the process requires that the prefilter remove, all target particles and the final filter is not intended to remove any significant load, treat the prefilter as a single filter system and follow the options above.

-When the final filter fouls prematurely and the prefilter is not experiencing a significant differential pressure increase then the prefilter is not performing its function of protecting the final filter.
+When the final filter fouls prematurely and the prefilter does not experience a significant differential pressure increase, then the prefilter is not performing its function of protecting the final filter.
 The solution is to use a prefilter with a smaller pore size rating to capture more particles.
 If, the new prefilter also experiences premature fouling and the final filter is still fouling sooner than expected, then change the prefilter to an even smaller pore size and follow the options for the single filter system above to improve the capacity of the new prefilter.
 Furthermore, it is not uncommon for filtration systems designed for high-fouling fluid to have 3 or even 5 filtration stages.

 Evaluating Premature Fouling & Avoiding the Problem

 Searching for the root cause of premature fouling will take time and effort.
 CPF can provide the needed services on your site or in our lab to help you investigate.
 The first steps are to determine the nature and source of the foulants, the size and amount of particles, as well as their materials.
 Inspection of the filter media and components will determine if the fluid and/or contaminants had any unexpected effects on the filters themselves.
 Reviewing the filter specifications will confirm if its intended use is in line with the source fluid and task.
 All results will guide further actions and filter choices.